Traveling to Disney with toddlers?

 Luckily, Disney World is a great destination for families with kids (check out the best age to take a kid to Disney), but not all Disney resorts are created equal!

-In this guide to the best Disney resort for toddlers, I’ll walk you through all of your Disney World hotel options that suit the toddler age range the best.
+In this guide to the best Disney resort for toddlers, I’ll walk you through all of your Disney World hotels for toddlers options that suit the toddler age range the best.

 From transportation options to dining options to general theming, there are a lot of arguments to be made for different Disney hotels.